ararune/Django-Management-System/readme.md

 ```bash
 python manage.py runserver
 ```
-Access the application in your web browser at http://localhost:8000/accounts/login.
+Access the application in your web browser at http://localhost:8000.

+## Usage

+1. Access the login page by visiting http://localhost:8000/accounts/login
+2. Log in to the system using your credentials, for starters you can use admin user with username `admin` and password `admin`
+3. Under 'Dodaj Predmet' tab you can create some courses.
+4. After that you can go ahead and Register some professors and then some students.